 - Choose reapplication when: The refusal was correct on the original evidence but you can now provide additional or corrected evidence.
 Faster than AR if AR processing is delayed.
 More expensive than AR (full fee)

 - Choose tribunal appeal when: The refusal is a family route refusal (no AR right) and engages Article 8 family / private life.
-Higher overturn rates than AR for equivalent issues
+Slower than AR but with markedly higher overturn rates

 - Choose judicial review when: AR has failed; or no AR / appeal right exists; or the refusal is unlawful in a way the AR / appeal system cannot remedy.
 Most expensive option